Verifying the Hashgraph Consensus Algorithm: Formalization

 In this work we started over with new definitions, making events and other objects of interest abstract, and using inductive relations for most definitions.
 This allowed for streamlined proofs that usually closely resemble the human-language proofs, and nice induction principles in most cases.
 (An important exception, induction over votes, is discussed in Section~\ref{sec:formal-voting}.)

-The axioms that define hashgraphs are just 258 lines.
-This is the trusted part of the development, apart from Coq itself.
+The axioms that define hashgraphs, real arithmetic, and probability are just 305 lines.
+This is the trusted part of the development, apart from Rocq itself.

-The full proof is 14 thousand lines of Coq (version 8.9.1), including comments and whitespace.
-It takes 25 seconds to check using a single core of a 1.8 GHz Intel Core i5.
-Not all of these lines are allocated to matters that are conceptually interesting: the largest and third-largest files (2.6k lines between them) are dedicated to defining and establishing properties of the cardinalities of sets, and medians.
+The full proof is 24 thousand lines of Rocq (version 8.9.1), including comments and whitespace.
+Not all of these lines are allocated to matters that are conceptually interesting: About 3 thousand lines are dedicated to defining and establishing properties of the cardinalities of sets, and of medians.
+About 6 thousand more are dedicated to basic probability.

 We will discuss changes we made from the original algorithm in Baird~\cite{baird:hashgraph}, and then touch on interesting points that arose during the formalization.
 The survey here will not be complete; the complete development is available at: